wagnerjfr/orchestrator-raft-mysql/README.md

 # Orchestrator/Raft (with MySQL backend) using Docker containers.

-Set up a orchestrator/raft cluster for high availability.

-You will run orchestrator/raft on a 3 node setup using Docker containers.
+Set up a orchestrator/raft cluster for high availability using a 3 nodes topology setup with Docker containers.

 Each orchestrator will be using its own MySQL database in this setup.